denyanto/dart_tutorial/00_DART_Installation2.md

-# DART Configure on HPC MMS
+# DART Configure on HPC TUNA-MMS
 Configuration of DART on HPC

 These are some installation notes taken in the process of installing DART.
 This tutorial is for **free**